olakowalczyk/100-days-of-code/log.md

 ### Day 10: July 21, Tuesday

-**Today's Progress**: I learned about inheritance, constructors in inheritance, overridding and overloading methods, access limitations in inheritance and multiple inheritiance.
+**Today's Progress**: I learned about inheritance, constructors in inheritance, overriding and overloading methods, access limitations in inheritance and multiple inheritance.
 I also practiced that with some classes.

 **Link(s) to work**
 1. [Inheritance](https://testautomationu.applitools.com/java-programming-course/chapter9a.html)